owlbarn/tutorial/book/algodiff/README.md

 Later we will show example of this point.

-**Theoretical Basis:**
+For each input variable, we need to seed individual variable and perform one forward pass.
+The number of forward passes increase linearly as the number of inputs increases.
+However, for backward mode, no matter how many inputs there are, one backward pass can give us all the derivatives of the inputs.
+I guess now you understand why we need to use backward mode for `f`.
+One real-world example of `f` is machine learning and neural network algorithms, wherein there are many inputs but the output is often one scalar value from loss function.

-first derivative, higher derivative, etc.
+Backward mode needs to maintain a directed computation graph in the memory so that the errors can propagate back; whereas the forward mode does not have to do that due to the algebra of dual numbers.

 TODO: More detail

 ## Forward and Reverse Propagation with Owl

-So far we have talked about what is AD and how it works.
+So far we have talked a lot about what is Algorithmic Differentiation and how it works.
-Now let's turn to how to use it in Owl.
+Now finally let's turn to how to use it in Owl.

 Owl provides both numerical differentiation (in [Numdiff.Generic](https://github.com/owlbarn/owl/blob/master/src/base/optimise/owl_numdiff_generic_sig.ml) module) and algorithmic differentiation (in [Algodiff.Generic](https://github.com/owlbarn/owl/blob/master/src/base/algodiff/owl_algodiff_generic_sig.ml) module).
 We have briefly used them in previous sections to validate the calculation results of our manual forward and reverse differentiation.